 Most Common Car Emissions Bands

 It's also interesting to look at how vehicles in the UK are distributed across the range of emission bands, and how the trends are changing.
-As you can see below, 37.9% of new cars fall into the 110 - 130 g/km CO2 emissions band in the UK, making this the most common emissions band for cars purchased today.
+As you can see below, 28.5% of new cars fall into the 111 - 130 g/km CO2 emissions band in the UK, making this the most common emissions band for cars purchased today.
+However, there is a tremendous increase in the percentage of cars emitting only 0 g/km (12.3% of new cars fall within this band), and also a noticeable increase in the 2nd lowest band of 1-50g/km (a jump up to 6.1% of new cars at Q3 2021).

 |Percentage of Cars by CO2 Emissions Band UK (2018)||All Cars||Newly Registered Cars|